 It’s always a good idea to close all your open programs, files, and folders before you allow remote access to your friend.

-You can now also give or take Tech Support remotely using Quick Assist in Windows 10.
 You may also want to check out freeware TeamViewer.